patrick3coffee/thermometer-shield/README.md

 I wanted a display of temperature and humidity and it exploded into this shield that functions as a thermostat, humidistat, and optostat (if that's even a word).
 This project is my first attempt at creating a pcb.
 The design work is done in KiCAD.

+## Docs
+See the PDF for the full shcematic and the SVGs for the inverted copper etching masks.

 ## Logical units of functionality
 1. Display: this 4 digit, 7-segment display is driven by shift registers and transistors.
 2. ULN2804 breakout: a transistor array for controlling 8 resistive or inductive loads.